tarampampam/domains/README.md

 ## Why?

 First of all, I want to answer one important question - "Why are you giving out domains for free?".
-Because sometimes I need domains for my home projects, and instead of buying new domains every time, I decided to buy one for everyone, and use subdomains.
+Because sometimes I need domains for my pet projects, and instead of buying new domains every time, I decided to buy one for everyone, and use subdomains.
 And why not share them with the community?

 ## Domains settings